 The Icelantic Pioneer 96 was designed with the mindset that skiing should be FUN!
-Some ski companies take skiing as serious business, and while we appreciate that, sometimes you just have to let loose.
+Some ski companies take skiing as a serious business, and while we appreciate that, sometimes you just have to let loose.
 The Pioneer 96 is playful, soft and forgiving.
-Just like life, ski performance is all about trade-offs.
-One of our testers described the Pioneer 96 "like your fun-loving uncle who does tricks with you on the trampoline and builds sweet jumps in the street for your bike but isn't always clean shaven and probably doesn't own a business suit."
+It is a twin tip ski with more rocker up front than in the back, and camber underfoot.
+It has a soft flex compared to most of our other skis and is handled well by almost all levels of skier ability.
+One of our testers described the Pioneer 96 this way, "like your fun-loving uncle who does tricks on the trampoline and builds sweet jumps in the street for your bike but isn't always clean shaven and probably doesn't own a business suit."

 Our Analysis and Test Results

 Icelantic is a company that may not have the name recognition of Volkl or Rossignol, but they definitely deserve a spot in our All-Mountain ski review.
 All of their skis are handmade in the USA (Denver, CO), and have a reputation for being one of the most durable ski brands on the market.
 They make a full line of men's and women's skis and have recently begun to accumulate many accolades in the ski industry.
 We tested their all-mountain ski, the Pioneer 96 in a 182cm length.

 The Icelantic Pioneer 96 continues to feel more stable the faster you go, especially in smooth snow conditions, but at low speeds, the ski feels a bit squirrely, and in variable conditions, the ski tends to chatter.
 Unfortunately, the Pioneer 96 does not have the stability of the top-performing models we tested, but what it lacks in stability, the Pioneer makes up in other categories.